-SSI is a federal program that is designed to help people with disabilities who have very little or no income but do not meet requirements for SSDI.
-Monthly payments are given to people to help them pay for basic needs such as clothing, food and shelter.
+SSI is a federal program that is designed to help people with disabilities who have very little or no income but do not meet the requirements for SSDI.
+Monthly payments are given to people to help them pay for basic needs such as clothing, food, and shelter.

 Ohio has two different state departments that administer supplemental Social Security payments.
 The Department of Aging and the Department of Jobs and Family Services handle benefits for people from Toledo.
 An adult individual or couple could have another $306 to $1,359 per month waiting on them.

 How To Apply for Social Security Disability Insurance Benefits In Toledo, Ohio